self-taught JS&PHP Developer and enthusiastic problem solver.

-since Abr/2015
+since Nov/2018

-Web Developer at ImpossibleTech-lead on Impossible People.
-Impossible People is an altruism-based social network which invites people to give their services and skills away to help others.
-This is now an OpenSource project built in Ionic2 and nodejs.
+Web Developer at ImpossibleTech lead for Impossible People, an altruism-based social network inviting people to share their skills and services to help others.
+This is now an open-source project built with Ionic2 and Node.js.

 We had a lot of clients, so the work was either maintenance on old projects or the development of completely new ones.
 I developed our own CRM framework and later extended it to an E-Commerce platform, this framework was used internally in the development of most of the projects by me and other colleagues.
-I also worked with facebook API in the development of marketing campaigns and contests, and with multiple Payment gateway and invoicing API's in order to make the eCommerce work.
+I also worked with facebook API in the development of marketing campaigns and contests, and with multiple Payment gateway services and invoicing API's in order to make the E-Commerce part work.

 A Lot...
 Besides the huge technical improvements I learned how to deal with pressure and how to deal with failure.
 Kriação had such a wide scope that I ended up coding a bit of everything.
-I also had time to learn about project management and client expectation as we often had direct contact with the final clients.
+I also had time to learn about project management and client expectations as we often had direct contact with the final client.
 Kriação was great to build up team spirit, entrepreneurship and the capacity of setting and achieving goals for myself.

-Jan/2009 to Set/2009
+Jan/2009 to Sep/2009

 Web Developer at SoftconceptSoftconcept is a small software house that specialized on developing strong full-fledged products for Hotel Management.
 This Huge applications were web-based and took care of every possible aspect about owning and managing an Hotel.
 It's main client was the Vila Galé Group, an 18 Hotels chain, all of them covered by a single centralized CRM.